 Justice Anthony Kennedy announced his resignation on Wednesday morning, adding insult to a conga line of SCOTUS–related injuries suffered by progressives in the preceding days.
 After that news broke, Vox declared that Kennedy’s retirement shows that the high court is less responsive to the political will than “every other democracy in the world” due to a lack of term limits.
 Unfortunately for Americans, this article is at baseline Vox levels of wrong.

 On the same day and at the same website, Ezra Klein argued that justices serving for life results in a “randomly undemocratic” court.
 Well, yes — yes it does.
 The anti-democratic inertia of the U.S. Supreme Court is by design.
 Its members are appointed via the not-very-democratic presidency and confirmed by the even-less-democratic Senate.
 To actually adjudicate the law, a court must be above politics.
 This invites the question: why should democracy play any part at all in this ostensibly neutral body?
 How might another, just-as-stable polity do it?

 The following countries allow for no meaningful public deliberation on the composition of their senior courts.
 The same countries also have top ranks in terms of rule of law and judicial independence.

 Judges in Australia assume office without fanfare, and no legislature plays a part in their appointment to courts.
 The Attorney-General of Australia chooses a candidate after consulting with state attorneys-general, and the governor-general confirms that candidate by convention.
 Judges have no term limits, but must retire at age 70.

 Justices of Belgium’s Court of Cassation, its court of last resort, are selected by the Monarch from a list of candidates submitted by the High Council of Justice, a 44-member body of judges.
-These justices are appointed for life.
+Justices onthe Court of Cassation are appointed for life.